-The New City Hall: Viewpoint, architecure, glockenspiel and more
+The New Town Hall: Viewpoint, architecture, glockenspiel and more

 Fantastic view and a lot of city history

-One of Munich's most impressive buildings, the New City Hall (Neues Rathaus) on Marienplatz offers fantastic views of the city from its tower.
+One of Munich's most impressive buildings, the New Town Hall (Neues Rathaus) on Marienplatz offers fantastic views of the city from its tower.
 Furthermore, the famous glockenspiel attracts huge crowds every day.

-- Where can you find it: Located in the very heart of Munich on Marienplatz, the New City Hall can hardly be missed - not least because of its size.
+- Where can you find it: Located in the very heart of Munich on Marienplatz, the New Town Hall can hardly be missed - not least because of its size.

 - Function as city hall: Over 600 city employees work in the 400 rooms of the building, which can be viewed not only from the outside.
 Many historic rooms are open to the public, and the mayor's office may also be visited on special occasions.

 - The panoramic view from the observation tower